EXECUTIVE POSITIONS

 Diversity and Inclusion Officer

-- Works with all ASI leaders to align ASI’s programs and services with inclusive practices
+- Work with all ASI leaders to align ASI’s programs and services with inclusive practices

-- Report at the BOD on diversity and inclusion issues relating to Cal State LA students
+- Report to the BOD on diversity and inclusion issues relating to Cal State LA students

 - Work with all appropriate university departments to ensure that through transformative learning and engagement, students will experience expanded viewpoints, lessened fear, and increased openness